GoogleCloudPlatform/dataflow-ordered-processing/README.md

 [//]: # ([![Open in Cloud Shell]&#40;https://gstatic.com/cloudssh/images/open-btn.svg&#41;]&#40;https://ssh.cloud.google.com/cloudshell/editor?cloudshell_git_repo=GITHUB_URL&#41;)

-*Description*
-Demo code for processing ordered events in Apache Beam pipelines
+Demo code for processing ordered events in Apache Beam pipelines.

 ## Features

+This repo contain a simulation of the Order Book processing in streaming and batch Apache Beam pipelines.
+It shows how ordering processing can be done in Apache Beam at scale, provides a fully functional pipeline, a simulator test harness and a set of scripts to visualize processing steps and the output of the pipeline.

+## Use Case

+TODO: describe

 ## Getting Started